diegoami/census_heroku/README.md

 To ensure deployment on Heroku, two workflows have been setup,

-* _deploy.yml_ just deploys a previously created model on heroku and publishes the API
+* _test_and_deploy_ executes retrieves data, creates a model and deploys it on heroku
-* _test_and_deploy_ executes some test before deploying on heroku
+* _deploy_ deploys the model to heroku.
+The model deployed is the one in the directory `model/latest`